Omer Bar-Lev

-Omer Bar-Lev (עֹמר ישראל בר-לב; born 2 October 1953) is an Israeli politician who formerly served as Minister of Public Security.
+Omer Israel Bar-Lev (עֹמר ישראל בר-לב; born 2 October 1953) is an Israeli politician who formerly served as Minister of Public Security.
 He was previously a member of the Knesset for the Israeli Labor Party.
 He was placed seventh on the party's list for the 2013 Israeli legislative election, and serves as the Party's point person on issues of peace and defense.
 Bar-Lev is an IDF reserve officer with the rank of colonel (Aluf mishne), who was commander of the Sayeret Matkal elite commando unit between 1984 and 1987.

 Biography

 Omer Bar-Lev was born in Haifa, Israel to an Ashkenazi Jewish family with origins from Austria.
 His father is former IDF Chief of Staff and government minister Haim Bar-Lev.
 Bar-Lev is married again to Tami, a video editor, and father of three children.
+He attended Tichon Hadash high school in Tel Aviv.

 Military career

-He was drafted in 1971, and went on to command Israel's most elite special forces unit Sayeret Matkal and later the Jordan Valley Brigade.
+He was drafted in 1971 and went on to command Israel's most elite special forces unit Sayeret Matkal and later the Jordan Valley Brigade.
 During his service in Sayeret Matkal, Bar-Lev took part in famous operations including the Savoy Hotel and Entebbe.
 In the early 1990s, Bar-Lev served as a member of the IDF's negotiations with the Palestinians that led to the Gaza–Jericho Agreement, and later to the negotiations that led to the Israel–Jordan peace treaty.

 Over the span of his military career, which lasted from 1971 to 1994, Bar-Lev left the IDF twice.
-In the late 1970s, Bar-Lev studied agronomy and agriculture at the Hebrew University's Faculty of Agriculture at Rehovot, and received his B.Sc. in 1980.
+In the late 1970s, Bar-Lev studied agronomy and agriculture at the Hebrew University's Faculty of Agriculture at Rehovot and received his B.Sc. in 1980.
 After commanding Sayeret Matkal, Bar-Lev left the army again in 1987 in order to study for his master's degree in international relations at Tel Aviv University.
 As part of his M.A. studies, Bar-Lev wrote a thesis on potential security arrangements with Syria, which later became the book entitled Security Arrangements in the Golan for the Age of Modern Warfare.
 He also joined a group of reserve soldiers who, in 1978, wrote a letter to Prime Minister Menachem Begin urging him to sign a peace deal with Egypt.